peter-evans/gaps-and-islands/README.md

 The approach I took was based on solutions to the [gaps and islands](https://www.red-gate.com/simple-talk/databases/sql-server/t-sql-programming-sql-server/gaps-islands-sql-server-data/) problem.

 There are many ways this could be solved if the rows are fetched and processed outside of PostgreSQL.
-However, I specifically wanted to do this in pure SQL so that the operation could safely modify rows in a transaction, and avoid race conditions with concurrent operations.
+However, I specifically wanted to do this in pure SQL so that the operation could safely modify rows in a transaction, and avoid race conditions with concurrent processes.

-Unlike many of the more straightforward examples I found for solutions to the gaps and islands problem, my particular use case required the following.
+Unlike many of the more straightforward examples I found, my particular use case required the following.
-- Find the gaps and islands between rows containing a numerical range, expressed as two columns, `from_id` and `to_id`.
+- Find gaps and islands between rows containing a numerical range, expressed as two columns, `from_id` and `to_id`.
 - Merge the islands (rows of contiguous ranges) into a single row.
 - Update the table in-place with the merged islands.

-### Solution
+## Solution

 This is the table we'll use for the following examples.
 `set_id` is a set of ranges, and the merge operation targets a specific set.